Nonye2K3/chia/Farming-on-many-machines.md

 _Updated for beta 27 release to support TLS_

 This guide allows you to run a harvester on each machine, without having to run a full node, wallet, and farmer on each one.
 This keeps your system simpler, uses less bandwidth, space, CPU, and also keeps your keys safer.
-It also makes your overall farm more quicker and more efficient when replying to challenges.
+It also makes your overall farm quicker and more efficient when replying to challenges.

 The architecture is composed of one main machine which runs the farmer, full node, and wallet, and other machines which run only the harvester.
 Only your main machine will connect to the Chia network.